dbcook/openrocket-database/README.md

 This project is aimed at sport rocketry people who use OpenRocket for design and flight simulation.

-This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/).
-This provides a massive number of additional components (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.
+This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/), providing a massive number of additional rocket parts (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.